Diagnose levels of academic achievement

 Leading out of the A.C.E. programme, learners can also pursue three exit qualification options supported by AEE.
 These are:

 - AEE has entered into a Memorandum of Understanding which makes provision for AEE registered schools and homeschools in South Africa and the rest of Africa to pursue the Lighthouse Christian Academy offering (LCA).
 LCA is a distance learning academy that supports homeschoolers, through distance learning, as well as students enrolled in AEE quality-assured schools that are using the Accelerated Christian Education (A.C.E.) programme.
 LCA offers three accredited High School Certificates: General, College Preparatory and Honours Diplomas.
 LCA is accredited in the USA by: 1.
 Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS), 2.
 National Council for Private School Accreditation (NCPSA) and 3.
 Accreditation International (Ai) The South African Qualifications Authority (SAQA) has confirmed in writing that LCA certificate holders will be able to apply for a SAQA Certificate of Evaluation which will provide confirmation of the College Preparatory Diploma as a matric equivalent in South Africa.
 LCA graduates can further apply for bachelor’s degree studies at tertiary institutions in South Africa and abroad by following the applicable admission processes.
-LCA has negotiate an arrangement with a reputable Christian University/ College in the United States for a letter of acceptance to submit to Universities South Africa (USAf) for students applying to a South African university, provided that the student meets all LCA graduation requirements and satisfies the admissions criteria of the university/college.
+LCA has negotiated an arrangement with a reputable Christian University/ College in the United States for a letter of acceptance to submit to Universities South Africa (USAf) for students applying to a South African university, provided that the student meets all LCA graduation requirements and satisfies the admissions criteria of the university/college.
+USAf has not yet confirmed in writing that it will consider applications for foreign conditional exemption from South African-based holders of an LCA qualification.

 - The National Senior Certificate written through the Independent Examination Board (IEB) using AEE Online Education.
 The AEE Online offering embraces a blended learning approach which is used to appeal to different learning styles and reinforce learning.
 Use of multimedia is embedded in the online curriculum and students are required to watch videos on key themes, answer questions online, refer to set works and hand write assessments.